 MM-L is an architecture and design studio based in London, founded by Miska Miller-Lovegrove.
 The studio works on architecture projects, exhibition design and installations in the arts and cultural sector.
-MM-L projects are often considered a dialogue between space, volume, light and weight, with an emphasis on sensitivity to materials.

 Polish-born Miska Miller-Lovegrove has worked as an architect and designer for thirty years.
 Her studio approaches each project by observing and investigating the cultural context of a space to understand it’s intrinsic character and materiality.
 Regardless of the scale of a project, there is an attention to detail in the delivery of a design concept, driven by a personal commitment to Miska’s professional practice.
 The results are a delicate balance of textures, combining the heritage of natural materials and the innovation of modern production.

 As a founding partner of Lovegrove Studio, London, Miska has extensive experience of industrial design research in material innovation and manufacturing techniques.
 She led on many conceptual and progressive architectural projects such as Solar Seed, a self-sufficient living concept prefabricated in advanced materials, Toyo Ito’s Mediatheque in Sendai, Japan, and the Lovegrove Studio office building.
 Through her experience at Lovegrove Studio, Miska brings an experimental, industrial design thinking to architectural projects.